AquaEd Frequently Asked Questions

 How far in advance should my child eat food before the lessons?

-We suggest a minimum of 30 minutes prior to the start of your child’s lesson.
+We suggest no later than 30 minutes before your child’s lesson.

 Can my child wear goggles during their lesson?